On this page

-1.1 The purpose of this Guideline is to promote greater understanding of cases involving sexual orientation and gender identity and expression (SOGIE) and the harm individuals may face due to their non-conformity with socially accepted SOGIE norms.
-This Guideline addresses the particular challenges individuals with diverse SOGIE may face in presenting their cases before the Immigration and Refugee Board of Canada (IRB) and establishes guiding principles for decision-makers in adjudicating cases involving SOGIE.
+1.1 The purpose of this Guideline is to promote greater understanding of cases involving sexual orientation, gender identity and expression and sex characteristics (SOGIESC) and the harm individuals may face due to their non-conformity with socially accepted SOGIESC norms in a particular cultural environment.
+This Guideline addresses the particular challenges SOGIESC individuals may face in presenting their cases before the Immigration and Refugee Board of Canada (IRB) and establishes guiding principles for members in adjudicating cases involving SOGIESC.

 1.2 This Guideline applies to all four divisions of the IRB, namely, the Immigration Division (ID), the Immigration Appeal Division (IAD), the Refugee Protection Division (RPD), and the Refugee Appeal Division (RAD).

-1.3 This Guideline applies to decision-makers and other IRB personnel who are involved in the processing or adjudication of cases before the Board.
+1.3 This Guideline applies to members and other IRB personnel who are involved in the processing or adjudication of cases before the Board.

 1.4 This Guideline provides guidance on the following themes:

-- Understanding the unique challenges faced by individuals with diverse SOGIE in presenting evidence pertaining to SOGIE;
+- Understanding the unique challenges faced by SOGIESC individuals in presenting evidence pertaining to SOGIESC;

-- Using appropriate terminology and language in both proceedings and reasons for decision when referring to individuals with diverse SOGIE;
+- Using appropriate terminology and language in both proceedings and reasons for decision when referring to SOGIESC individuals;

 - Protecting sensitive information in reasons for decision;

-- Avoiding stereotyping and inappropriate assumptions when making findings of fact;
+- Avoiding stereotyping and incorrect assumptions when making findings of fact;

 - Assessing credibility; and